ipld/ipld/specs/codecs/dag-cosmos/index.md

 # Cosmos as an IPLD Data Structure

+NOTE: This is still a work in progress!

 Tendermint and Cosmos can be read and accessed as IPLD data.

 Within these documents, schemas are grouped by their serialized blocks.